-I’m reminded of the last time I went to Ireland.
+The Ireland as featured on my vision board comes true but not in the way I expected.
 It was such a good ‘craic’ and some extraordinary things happened, which I later spotted on my Intuitive Vision Board.
-And the best of it was I came away with more money than I started out with and sweet memories that still make me laugh.
+And the best of it was I came away with more money in my pocket than I started out with and sweet memories that still make me laugh.

 Serendipity